ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 In the "Available Software" window, in the `Work with` dropdown menu, select "--All Available Sites--".
 Check the checkboxes for all of the plugins in the list below, then click `Next`.

+Note: on Windows, there may be an issue with the "Alpha Language" site/package.
+Skip those for now and reference the [Fixing targetmapping for Windows](#fixing-targetmapping-for-windows) subsection.

 Plugins to Install:
 - Alpha